diegosouza/100-days-of-code/log.md

 Played with some main Plug modules and concepts.

 Together with [bakeware](https://github.com/bake-bake-bake/bakeware/), I already can start a local and extremely basic file server, parsing parameters with [OptionParser](https://hexdocs.pm/elixir/OptionParser.html).

+### Day 17: 2021-03-29

+Registry:

+- Interesting to avoid reaching the BEAM's limit for atoms
+- Often used with `DynamicSupervisor`
+- It uses ETS tables
+- To use with `:via` tuple

+The binary generated with `bakeware` didn't work as expected.
+I stopped with a basic file share using cowboy and few options.

+I played with `GenStage` using the basic documentation (1 producer + 1 producer consumer + 1 consumer).